mtlynch/mtlynch.io/content/posts/aardvarkd/index.md

 {{<img src="liz-gordon-laughing.webp" max-width="700px" caption="&ldquo;There's always a better way to do something, and that's what \[the interns\] are always trying to figure out... what star trooper is going to kick some other superhero's butt, and how they're going to do it.
 Or what's the best way to use a lightsaber.&rdquo; -Liz Gordon">}}

 In one scene, she's being interviewed on her birthday.
-Nobody remembered, so she has to buy herself a birthday hat.
+Nobody remembered, so she had to buy herself a birthday hat.
 While she's explaining this to the camera, one of her co-workers _shushes_ her for making too much noise.
 On her birthday!

 {{<img src="liz-gordon-shush.webp" max-width="700px" caption="Liz Gordon being shushed on her birthday at the Fog Creek office">}}

 It turns out Liz stuck with Fog Creek and rose along with the company, eventually taking on the role of Head of People.

-When Fog Creek spun Trello out into its own company, Liz became Trello's VP of People and retained the role when Atlassian acquired Trello.
+When Fog Creek spun out Trello into its own company, Liz became Trello's VP of People and retained the position when Atlassian acquired Trello.

 She's now [Liz Hall](https://www.linkedin.com/in/elizabeth-hall-8939551b/) and is a C-suite executive at [Splash](https://splashthat.com), where I presume nobody tries to shush her on her birthday.